 The current position in the user or admin menu is kept in case the user or admin has exited the menu, e.g. for receiving a call.
-Thus, if the user or admin re-enters the menu, he is directed to exactly that submenu, or parameter, which he had been editing before.
+Thus, if the user or admin re-enters the menu before the time-out, he is directed to that submenu, or parameter, which he has been editing before.